croweman/elency-config/server.md

 Retrieval of configuration data to be injected into containers should be carried out following your company guidelines.
 Please refer to the <a href="#security">security</a> section about storage of secure information.

-Firstly within a directory you will need a `docker-compose.yml` which contains some of the following:
+Firstly within a directory you will need a `docker-compose.yml` which contains some of the following yml:

 ```yml
 version: '3'